 The unique business competition, which was held at Clifford Chance in Canary Wharf, on Thursday, May 24, saw 11 schools taking part, including a second Kingston school, Dysart.

 The Dysart students, who named their business Dysart Designs, painted ceramic plates and dishes which they then sold at the Surbiton farmers market.

-Competition Judge Cathy Jones, Head of Community Outreach at Clifford Chance, said:"I’ve judged the competition now for several years and each year I am incredibly impressed with what the students have achieved.
+Competition Judge Cathy Jones, Head of Community Outreach at Clifford Chance, said:"I’ve judged the competition now for several years and each year I am incredibly impressed with what the students

 "The Team Programme helps them develop in confidence, learn effective work and social skills and gives them the opportunity to work with adults outside the home or school environment."